 Wind turbines can be put in any area where there is a lot of wind.

 The wind blows turbine blades, which then turn.
 This turning motion is transferred to a generator to produce electricity.

-- It is a renewable source of energy, which means that it will not run out.
-This means that they help reduce global warming.
+- Wind power is a renewable source of energy, which means that it will not run out.

 - As one of the windiest countries in Europe, it is perfect for our climate.

 - The land between the turbines can be used for farming.